What are the optimal Communications job titles?

 If you’d like to see our analysis of Marketing titles, we did a similar analysis here: The Top 25 Marketing Job Titles [Ranked by Search Volume].

-Communications/PR Job Titles Hierarchy
+PR and Communications Job Titles Hierarchy

 Here’s a typical org chart for a Communications team.
 Below that are longer lists of examples of job titles for the 6 major levels of Communications positions:

-Job Titles for Communications Leaders
+Communications Job Titles for Leaders

 The head of Communications usually reports to the CEO except when Communications is part of marketing.
 At Intel, for example, Chief Communication Officer Claire Dixon reports to Chief Marketing Officer Michelle Johnston Holthaus (source: Intel Appoints Claire Dixon as Corporate Vice President and Chief Communications Officer)